Nonparametric Estimation via Partial Derivatives

 In the experiment, we choose i.i.d. uniform designs for $\bt^{(j)}$s, $j=0,1,2,3$ from $\XX^3$ with the sample size $n=1000, 2000, 3000, 5000$.

-\paragraph{Comparison to existing method.} \cite{morris1993bayesian} proposed a stationary Gaussian process method to incorporate gradient data for estimation.
-We compare the performance of our estimator (\ref{scheme1}) with that of Morris et al.'s estimator.
+\paragraph{Comparison with existing method.} \cite{morris1993bayesian} proposed a stationary Gaussian process method to incorporate gradient data for estimation.
+We compare the performance of our estimator (\ref{eqn:RF}) with that of Morris et al.'s estimator.
 We use the Mat\'ern kernel (\ref{eqn:maternkernel}) for both our estimator and Morris et al.'s estimator, and estimate the MSE by a Monte Carlo sample of $10^4$ test points in $\XX^3$.
+We set the number of random feature $s=n/10$ for constructing the estimator \eqref{eqn:RF}.
 Since the true function $f_0(\bt)$ is unknown at each test point, we approximate it by using total $N=19$ real ion channel samples at each test point.
 The function and gradient training data are generated using $N'=10$ real ion channel samples, which are randomly chosen from the total $N=19$ samples.

-Table \ref{table:computerexp} reports the MSEs for varying sample size $n$ and different methods: our estimator with only function data (i.e., $p=0$), Morris et al.'s estimator with function and gradient data (i.e., $p=3$), our estimator with function and gradient data (i.e., $p=3$).
-The results are averaged over $1000$ simulations in each setting.
+Table \ref{table:computerexp} reports the MSEs and standard errors for varying sample size $n$ and different methods: our estimator with only function data (i.e., $p=0$), Morris et al.'s estimator with function and gradient data (i.e., $p=3$), our estimator with function and gradient data (i.e., $p=3$).
+The results are obtained over $1000$ simulations in each setting.
 It is evident that the gradient data can significantly improve the estimation performance, and our estimator outperforms Morris et al.'s estimator.